-Navigate to Attendance > Settings > General Settings and check Enable Tracking option under Late night work hours (checkbox A in screenshot below)
+Navigate to Attendance > Settings > General Settings and Enable Tracking option under Late night work hours (checkbox A in screenshot below)

 Note that, for each location, a different time range can be configured.
 Any work hours logged between the mentioned time will be logged as late-night work hours.